-As Apple's likely final iOS 13 point update, iOS 13.6 is a modest upgrade compared to some of its predecessors.
+The new firmware may just be Apple's final iOS 13 point update, and it's a little bit more modest in terms of features than some of its predecessors.
 Still, while other iOS 13 point releases sported dozens of new features, this one's offerings should be welcomed by any iPhone user.
 Plus, iOS 14 is just around the corner, so 13.6 is really just an appetizer.

 Interestingly, iOS 13.6 started in beta form as 13.5.5.
 It wasn't until Apple released its second beta that it was changed to iOS 13.6.
 That wasn't the first time Apple had pulled a trick like that; the iPhone OEM did the same thing with iOS 13.5, which started as 13.4.5 in beta development.